nickclaw/alexa-ability/README.md

 #### Ability

 ##### `new Ability(options) -> ability`
+Create a new ability.
+The options object supports the following properties:

+ * `applicationId` - Defaults to `undefined`, but if included, only allows requests that have a matching `applicationId`.

 ##### `Ability.prototype.use(handler) -> ability`
 Add middleware to the ability.
 Middleware will be called in the order added.
 Each middleware function will be called with a request instance as the first argument and a "next" function that must be called when the middleware is finished.